grec59/win-toolkit/README.md

 - It is strongly recommended to plug in portable devices when running system updates.
 - Designed for interactive use and incompatible with command-line execution (PS-Remoting, PsExec)
 - The Microsoft Teams repair function applies only to per-user MSIX installations.

+This PowerShell script is under active development.
+Please review the code before execution and report unexpected behavior.

+Significant structural changes will be made as future updates focus on maintainability, security, and bug fixes.